LASER TATTOO REMOVAL

 We provide a free, no-obligation consultation before you commence treatment so that we can personalise a treatment plan to suit your needs and maximise your results.

-How Many Treatments Are Needed?
+How Many Treatments Will I Need?

 There are many factors involved in determining the number of treatments required for tattoo removal as explained in detail below.
 On average, at least ten sessions will be needed to remove a professional tattoo completely.
 At least four sessions will be required to fade a professional tattoo or remove an amateur tattoo.